Wireless: Hot or Not?

 Corum Corporation, a Sage partner, is the developer of Corum Mobile, a platform-agnostic mobile CRM deployment solution.
 Managing Director Amedeo Tarzia:

-On what's coming: "By Q4, the biggest thing will be the introduction of new converged devices running the popular operating systems, giving consumers a choice.
+"By Q4, the biggest thing will be the introduction of new converged devices running the popular operating systems, giving consumers a choice.
 It's just like how the PC beat the Mac when home computing took off.
-As mobility in customer facing apps takes the lead role, the cart will pull the horse." --M.L.>
+As mobility in customer facing apps takes the lead role, the cart will pull the horse." --M.L.

 Getting to the Point